nackjicholson/aiosql/docs/index.rst

 applications, and that's where ``aiosql`` can help.
 With ``aiosql`` you can organize your SQL in ``.sql`` files and load them into a python object with methods to call.

-The project is based on (and closely related to) the python package `anosql <https://github.com/honza/anosql>`_, which is based on the clojure library `Yesql <https://github.com/krisajenkins/yesql/>`_.
-It supports sync and asyncio drivers for SQLite and PostgreSQL out of the box, and can be extended by you to support other database drivers!
+This project supports python versions >3.6 because it supports ``asyncio`` database drivers for SQLite and PostgreSQL out of the box, and can be extended to support other database types.
+If you are using other versions of python please see the related `anosql <https://github.com/honza/anosql>`_ package which this project is based on.

 Contents
 ========